-The best free backup software makes it simple and easy to protect and save your files, folders, and even your whole hard drive, without costing a dime.
+The best free backup software solutions make it simple and easy to save your data, in whole or part, without being charged.

 There are many different options available for backing up.
 This might include copying files and folders to a rewritable CD or DVD, USB drive, or external hard drive, or even using a cloud backup solution so you can access and sync your files and folders between different devices.

 However, doing all this might make it difficult to manage your backups properly and effectively.
 This is where backup software really comes into its own, as it allows you to more easily manage and automate backing up tasks, allowing you to just let everything run and save in the background while you're working.